raLaaaa/goblog-example/README.md

 The app consists of three main components:

-- The authentication Controller
+- The Authentication Controller
 - The "App" which is responsible for creating entries for our blog
-- The "Home" view which is the default view und lists our blog entries
+- The "Home" view which is the default view and lists our blog entries

 Additionally the app has a database service which is responsible for saving and reading from out `bbolt database` with `storm`.